TheClashFruit/gianxddddd.github.io/me/README.md

-# The `me` subpage or the About page
+# About page
-hehe i go brr
+probably the useless page i ever made :P